prowave/chargify-webhook-java/README.md

 1. You can access the `Map<String, Object>` directly from the `ChargifyWebhook.getPayload()` method.
 This is a bit cumbersome as you need to cast you `Object`s to `String` or `Map<>` depending on what node you are on, and this requires knowledge of the message you received.

 2. You can convert the Map to JSON using Jackson2 (which is a required dependency of this project.

-This is as simple as
+This is as simple as:

 	String jsonMessage = mapper.writeValueAsString(chargifyWebhook);